Stephenson baronets

 The Stephenson Baronetcy, of Hassop Hall in the County of Derby, is a title in the Baronetage of the United Kingdom.
 It was created on 16 July 1936 for the businessman and politician Henry Kenyon Stephenson.
 The second baronet was also a businessman and a Lieutenant-Colonel in the Territorial Army.
-As of 2007 the presumed third holder of the title has not successfully proven his succession and is therefore not on the official roll of the baronetage, with the baronetcy considered dormant.
+The presumed third holder of the title did not successfully prove his succession and was therefore not on the official roll of the baronetage, with the baronetcy considered dormant.
 For more information, follow this link.